SmartArmStack/smart_arm_stack_ROS2/README.md

 # Package Summary

+*Research only* packages cannot be used for commercial use.

 | Package                      | License       | Description                                                                                                                  |
 |------------------------------|---------------|------------------------------------------------------------------------------------------------------------------------------|
 | `sas_core`                   | LGPL          | The part of the library that does not depend on `ROS2`.                                                                      |